Skip to Content

 Find a VA regional office near you

-You can work with a trained professional called an accredited representative to get help applying for VR&E benefits.
+You can work with an accredited attorney, claims agent, or Veterans Service Organization (VSO) representative to get help applying for VR&E benefits.

 What if I’m a service member who hasn’t yet received a service-connected disability rating?